OpenMatch/OpenMatch/docs/Openmatch-ANCETele.md

     --use_gpu \
 ```

-These two steps are identical to the corresponding steps in **1.
-Negative Building**; Only the queries used is different.
+These two steps are identical to the corresponding steps in [1.
+Negative Building](#1-negative-building); Only the queries used is different.

 Once dev-set passages has been retrieved (in standard TREC format), you may use evaluation scripts to evaluate the model's performance.